AbdallaMohamedMC/Ramsey-s-Numbers/README.md

 # Ramsey-s-Numbers
-This project is owned by Eng.Abdalla Mohamad, Eng.Kamal Elsawah, Eng.Osama Taha, Eng.Ziad Mohhamad, with under supervision of Prof. Walid Gomaa
+This project is by Eng.Abdalla Mohamad, Eng.Kamal Elsawah, Eng.Osama Taha, Eng.Ziad Mohhamad.
+With under supervision of Prof. Walid Gomaa.
+At Egypt-Japan University of Science and Technology (E-JUST).